blkbsstt/type0grammar/README.md

 		-t num

-	Only attemps to generate a new string _num_ times.
-Will produce output identical to batch mode and can be used to prevent batch mode from possibly infinite looping.
+	Produces a set of strings by deriving from the grammar _num_ times.
 If both -b and -t are used, the first condition to be satisfied will be the exit condition.

 * Unsorted mode: